ulfschneider/breakdown/README.md

 Issues can be removed by placing a deletion mark in front of the issue:

 ```
-DEL Epic REST-26 This epic will be removed when pushed
+DEL Epic REST-26 ( s:In Progress p:13 ) This epic will be removed when pushed
 ```

 ### What is not possible from within Atom